borgbackup/borg/docs/usage.rst

 and/or status of the item.

 If you are interested only in a subset of that output, you can give e.g.
-`--filter=AME` and it will only show regular files with A, M or E status (see below).
+``--filter=AME`` and it will only show regular files with A, M or E status (see below).

-A uppercase character represents the status of a regular file relative to the "files" cache (not relative to the repo - this is an issue if the files cache is not used).
+A uppercase character represents the status of a regular file relative to the "files" cache (not relative to the repo -- this is an issue if the files cache is not used).
 Metadata is stored in any case and for 'A' and 'M' also new data chunks are stored.
 For 'U' all data chunks refer to already existing chunks.